Your Primer for Successful Business Setup in UAE Mainland

 This classification, along with the number of shareholders determine what legal structures you can employ.
 You can incorporate a professional company under the Sole Establishment format, which grants you one shareholder, or as a Civil Company, with two or more shareholders.
 Some professional entities can also opt into a Limited Liability Corporation (LLC) structure when there are no restrictions on the part of the Department of Economic Development.
 If you are carrying out commercial activities, you can only establish your enterprise as an LLC.

 As for a Sole Establishment/Civil Company, you will be able to form it with 100% of foreign ownership.
-You will have to appoint a local agent (Emirati national) to represent the company before the Immigration and Labour departments merely.
-The local agent will not play any ownership/managerial role in your entity.
+The changes to corporate legislation also eliminate the need for a local agent (Emirati national) for branch companies, also starting on 30 March 2021.

 If your enterprise will have corporate shareholders